udecode/plate/packages/normalizers/README.md

 # Plate normalizer plugins

-This package implements normalizer plugins for Plate.
+This package implements the normalizer plugins for Plate.

 ## Documentation